chaconnb/GeoRulesLobePy/README.md

 #### Acknowledgments

-Special thanks to Daniel Willhelm for help with code refactoring.
+Special thanks to Dr. Daniel Willhelm for help with code refactoring.